8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 1. You typically convert short-term assets into something else you own, not a liability.
 2. Historically, the real rate may increase while other categories decrease, not limited to growth assets.
 The real rate is normally lower than growth assets or slightly negative.
 3. Interest rates are in terms of APY and indicate excess money given to you.
+But, there may not always be income generated.
 4. Has a resell value that fluctuates.
 5. When you sell the thing, it becomes a short-term asset.
+6. Tends to favor inflationary environments.

 In the United States, two asset types that historically fit these characteristics are:

 1. Commodities: A basic good often exchanged for similar goods.
 The goods include metals, energy, livestock and meat, and agriculture.
 2. Gold: A specific type of commodity that has been historically used as currency (or to back currencies); no longer the case in most contemporary economies.
-It does have some utility in electronics.
+Gold does have some utility in electronics.

 Primary things causing this layer to grow and shrink: